bac-ta/entropy-backend/README.md

 #***Now we can run app on base endpoint: http://172.22.0.5:1234/api/ and enjoy !***
 ## Destroy each other container (recommendation)
-**Note: Because our container has enviroments like openfire, mysql, redis data, so you might keep it, and only remove "chat-app" If you 're really need .
+**Note: Because our container has environments like openfire, mysql, redis data, so you might keep it, and only remove "chat-app" If you 're really need .
 Now, if you remove each container, first, you need getting its id.
 Run:**
 ```bash
 $ docker ps
 ```